gopi612003/python-aprs-qth-weather-station/README.md

 Behavior:
 - If INI is missing on volume → copied from `/defaults` (image default)
 - If ENV variables provided → values override INI and are written back to the file
+- ENV Overrides are **also saved** in the `.ini` file so they persist if you are using a mapped volume.
 - Config changes persist across restarts

 ---